Navigating the Growing Connected TV Advertising Landscape

 You could spend as little as $1,000 if you’re using stock imagery and a simple voiceover, to as much as millions of dollars to produce a TV commercial.
 TV advertising production costs consist of three phases:

-Production: The shoot itself, runs as short or as long as needed to get the required footage.
+The shoot itself, also known as the video production process, runs as short or as long as needed to get the required footage.

-Post-production: Once the filming is over, there’s still a lot of work to do.
+Once the filming is over, there’s still a lot of work to do during post-production.
 Think picture and sound editing to fit the time length, voice-over, special effects, motion graphics, music, and so on.
 If you’ve done your pre-production research right, then you can potentially squeeze more commercials from one shoot, using the same production team and crew.

 TV advertising costs not only include the production itself, but also navigating the media minefield to make sure that your dollars spent are getting your commercials on air on the right network at the right time.
 Overall, your broadcast costs vary depending on the following factors: